LaswitchTech/coreDB/README.md

 A web server.

 ## Installation
-Simply copy the files into a root directory of your website.
+Simply copy the files into the root directory of your web server.

 ```sh
 git clone https://github.com/LaswitchTech/coreDB